Police investigating after sewer workers find body in Masury

-MASURY Ohio (WKBN) – Police are investigating after a body was found on an embankment in Masury.
+MASURY Ohio (WYTV) – Police are investigating after a body was found on an embankment in Masury.

 Sewer workers discovered the body behind O’Brien’s Memorial Nursing Home on Brookfield Avenue on Thursday afternoon.